shadow93/Deathrun-Classic/README.md

 2 - teleport to last location

-3 - teleport to random runner

-4 - respawn (for maps without a motivator)
+3 - respawn (for maps without a motivator)

 ```
 "deathrun"